 This includes a miscellaneous amount for testing procedures and other supplies not yet known.
-The testing procedures will be conducted on the size and weight of the car, which includes a scale and a measuring tape, multimeter for the battery, and an accelerometer in order to test the speed increments.
+The testing procedures will be conducted on the size and weight of the car, which includes a scale and a measuring tape.
 The team is in the process of constructing the first prototype but after feedback, they will construct a startup model.
 This model will be tested on weight, battery life, steering, speed and other variables.
-The team will then make final adjustments and conclude with a final model to present to the client.
+The team will then makes final adjustments and conclude with a final model to present to the client.